vmware-archive/vio-samples/EssPKS/NCP-2.5/README.md

 \# openstack stack create -e params.yaml \--template EssPKS\_1.14.3\_NCP\_2.5\_MP\_OS\_Cloud\_provider.yaml k8scluster

-*The HEAT stack with do the following:*
+*The HEAT stack will do the following:*

 1. Create instances from the image specified